top of page

 (A more typical, and less stylistic, form would be: “He was almost sure she was a virgin.”)

-As you’ll see in §1.3, and as I mentioned above, short sentences are commonly used to balance the sound and rhythm of longer ones, but I’ve read some amazing works that embrace, nearly exclusively, short, simple sentences.
+As you’ll see in section 3, and as I mentioned above, short sentences are commonly used to balance the sound and rhythm of longer ones, but I’ve read some amazing works that embrace, nearly exclusively, short, simple sentences.
 Beyond the Penguin book, check out A Sport and a Pastime (1967) by James Salter.
 It is an absolute masterpiece of short sentences and fragments (I mention this book more or less constantly).
 Which leads me to . . .

 Fragments